 30. Germany is among the top 5 countries with the most Nobel Prize winners.
 They have 102 of them, including Albert Einstein.

-32. Germany is among the world’s largest car manufacturers, and the most popular ones are BMW, Mercedes-Benz, Audi, Porsche and Volkswagen.
+33. Germany is among the world’s largest car manufacturers, and the most popular ones are BMW, Mercedes-Benz, Audi, Porsche, and Volkswagen.

-34. German is among the most influential, popular and widely taught foreign languages in the world.
+35. German is among the most influential, popular, and widely taught foreign languages in the world.
 I know, it isn't fair.

-38. About a third of Germany is covered by forests.
+38. One interesting fact about Germany is how green the country is!
+About a third of Germany is covered by forests.